goat-community/p4b-website/content/en/docs/faq.md

 Data security is our top priority, which is why all data is stored on a secure server in Germany in compliance with GDPR regulations.

-You can find further information about the data [here](https://plan4better.de/en/docs/data/ "further information on the data").
+You can find further information about the data [here](/en/docs/data/ "further information on the data").

 ### 2. Application & Functionalities

 #### For what purposes do municipalities or planning offices apply GOAT?

 GOAT is used, among other things, for the creation of local mobility concepts, public transport planning, cycling infrastructure planning, urban development concepts and retail concepts, or to secure basic services.
 The software is typically obtained through a SaaS subscription.
 However, we also offer reports to address specific planning questions.
-You can find a specific use case in our [sample report](https://plan4better.de/en/reports/ "sample report").
+You can find specific use cases in our [sample report](/en/reports/ "sample report") and in the [references](/references/ "visit references").

 #### Is GOAT a transport model?